Ayoob Kara: Deputy Minister

 Kara was placed 39th on the Likud Yisrael Beiteinu list for the 2013 elections, losing his seat as the alliance won only 31 seats.
 However, he returned to the Knesset following the 2015 elections, for which he was placed 24th on the Likud list.
 He was subsequently appointed Deputy Minister of Regional Cooperation.

 Minister of Communications

-In January 2017, Netanyahu appointed Kara as Minister in the Prime Minister's Office.
-In May of the same year, Netanyahu appointed Kara as Minister of Communications.

-In the April 2019 elections, Kara was placed 39th in the Likud list and not re-elected.
-In September 2019, a tape was leaked of a conversation between Kara and Netanyahu in which the latter demanded that Kara close down the Cable and Satellite Broadcasting Council.
+Netanyahu appointed Kara as Minister in the Prime Minister's Office in January 2017, and then as Minister of Communications May of that year.
+He was placed 39th on the Likud list for the April 2019 elections and not re-elected.
+A tape was leaked in September 2019 of a conversation between Kara and Netanyahu in which the latter demanded that Kara close down the Cable and Satellite Broadcasting Council.
 Kara was blamed by several Likud politicians for the leak, but denied involvement.